-At June 30, 2015, the Academy reported a liability of \$ 403,985 for its proportionate share of the GERF's net pension liability.
-The net pension liability was measured as of June 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Academy's proportion of the net pension liability was based on the Academy's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2013, through June 30, 2014, relative to the total employer contributions received from all of PERA's participating employers.
-At June 30, 2014, the Academy's proportion was 0.0086%.
+At June 30, 2016, the Academy reported a liability of \$507,887 for its proportionate share of the GERF's net pension liability.
+The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Academy's proportion of the net pension liability was based on the Academy's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2014, through June 30, 2015, relative to the total employer contributions received from all of PERA's participating employers.
+At June 30, 2015, the Academy's proportion was 0.0098%, which was an increase of 0.0012% from its proportion measured as of June 30, 2014.